 Other Eligibility Requirements

-All organizations must have a Unique Entity Identifier (UEI) issued via SAM.gov as well as a valid registration on SAM.gov.
+All organizations must have a Unique Entity Identifier (UEI) issued via SAM.gov, as well as a valid registration on SAM.gov.
 Please see Section D.3 for more information.
 Individuals are not required to have a UEI or be registered in SAM.gov.

 Applicants are allowed to submit only one proposal per organization.
 If more than one proposal is submitted from an organization, all proposals from that institution will be considered ineligible for funding.